 If I look back on it, I guess I got lucky that I enjoy what I do.

-Leopoldo Torres graduated from University of Maryland with his Ph.D. in Bioengineering in 2019.
-His current position is a Postdoctoral Fellow at the American Dental Association.
+Dr. Leopoldo Torres, Jr. graduated from University of Maryland with his Ph.D. in Bioengineering in 2019.

 The Fischell Department alumnus was born in San Fernando Valley, California to parents who had emigrated from Mexico.
 “My mother was 21 years old when she married my father.
 I was born two years later in the San Fernando Valley,” said Leopoldo.
 “My sister came four years later and after that my parents split.
 I pretty much resided in Orange County throughout my childhood, but even there we moved around a lot.
 I was in six different schools by the time I was 12 because my mom was a single mom.
 She was juggling work, kids, and trying to provide for more.
 I remember my mom at one point working three jobs, to make sure we were ok.
 We didn’t have much growing up, but I never noticed it,” he adds.

 Despite moving around often, Leopoldo achieved academic success in all of the schools he attended.
 He demonstrated an understanding of the importance of education early in life.
 “I opened a savings account when I was eight years old because I told my mom I wanted to go to college, and we had to save because we had no excess.
 Every birthday, Christmas or time I received money it went into that account,” remembers Leopoldo.
 When he turned 14, Leopoldo's mother remarried and this provided more stability for the family, and an eventual move to Mission Viejo.
 “I went from being one of a thousand of Latinos living in Tustin to practically the only one in southern Orange County.
 I felt really out of place, being the only one in honors classes,” he recalls.